Creative Travel Writing for Your Destination

-I was fortunate enough to attend the amazing PRSA Travel & Tourism Conference in Palm Springs last week, where I participated in a creative writing skills workshop with the very talented Pam Mandel.
+I participated in a creative writing skills workshop at a PRSA Travel & Tourism Conference with the very talented Pam Mandel.
 During this day-long workshop, we talked about creative travel writing: what it is, how to do it well, and how to avoid common pitfalls.
 By the end of the day, I felt empowered and enabled to write stronger pitches, press releases, even brochure copy.

 What makes creative travel writing?

 Use these elements to make your destination stand out from the rest of the world.

 - Sense of Place: Give readers a full sense of your destination – the sights, sounds, and smells.
 From just a few sentences, your writing should be able to take them to the place in their mind.
 But make sure to tell the story through the eyes of a visitor.
 What can guests expect when they visit?
 Their experience and mindset may be different from that of the locals, since it’s all brand new to them.
 View your destination through fresh eyes to really let them know what they can expect.

 - Strong Voice: Does your writing have character?
 Make the voice and the tone of the destination come through.

 Try this exercise: Write for 10 minutes about your destination, attraction, or event.
 Now turn to your friend or colleague and tell them about it, out loud, without looking at what you wrote.
 If the juicy details or interesting facts you said out loud weren’t included in your writing, go back and add them in.